ghemsley/coffeefinder/README.md

 # Coffeefinder

-A Ruby CLI app for finding local coffee shops and other places that sell coffee
+A Ruby CLI app for finding nearby coffee shops and other places that sell coffee

 ![coffeefinder demo](./coffeefinder.gif)